Skip to main content

 :JUICE

-A :JUICE error SHOULD be thrown if the *origin* account of the currently executing code has insufficent Convex Coin balance to pay the required Juice costs.
-User code MAY return this error to indicate that an infeasibly expensive operation was attempted.
+A :JUICE error MUST be thrown with the source :CVM if the *origin* account of the currently executing code has insufficient Convex Coin balance to pay the required Juice costs.

-A :JUICE error cannot be caught: it would be pointless because any error handling code would not be able to execute due to lack of juice.
+A :JUICE error from the CVM MUST NOT caught: it would be pointless because any error handling code would not be able to execute due to lack of juice.

 :UNDECLARED